Click on the SDGs below to see a summary of their status in Helsinki:

 – International cooperation and interest representation are actively carried out.

-- Finland and Helsinki are pioneers in implementing sustainable development in many areas and perform well in international comparisons.
-However, per capita consumption-based greenhouse gas emissions and natural resource consumption are at a high and unsustainable level by global standards.
+- Finland has maintained its leading position in the implementation of sustainable development.
+However, per capita consumption-based carbon emissions and natural resource consumption are at a high and unsustainable level in Finland and Helsinki by global standards.

-- A large proportion of Agenda 2030 objectives are implemented at a municipal level, and cities play a key role in achieving these objectives.
+- A large proportion of Agenda 2030 objectives are implemented at the municipal level, and cities play a key role in achieving these objectives.
 Key actions related to the promotion of sustainable development objectives in cities include land use and construction, promotion of wellbeing and health, education and activities related to vitality and employment.
+Helsinki has every opportunity to be a global leader in the sustainability transition.

-- The conflict between the city's growth and the objectives of protecting green spaces and the environment has become increasingly apparent and calls for reconciliation.
+- The conflict between the city’s growth and the objectives of protecting green spaces and the environment has become increasingly apparent, for example in the case of certain urban infill and new development sites.

-- Developing inequalities and segregation are among the biggest challenges to social sustainability, and addressing and preventing them requires action in Helsinki.
+- Developing inequalities and regional segregation are among the biggest challenges to social sustainability, and measures are needed to address and prevent them in Helsinki.
 Particular cause for concern is the segregation of children and young people on the basis of their ethnic background, which is reflected, among other things, in regional differences in schools.

-- The majority of Helsinki residents feel that their quality of life and health is good and are happy.
-However, there is significant variation in the prevalence of morbidity and public diseases between the districts of Helsinki.
+- The majority of Helsinki residents feel that their quality of life and health is good, but this figure has declined over the strategy period.
+There is significant variation in the prevalence of morbidity and public diseases between the districts of Helsinki.